Gitesh08/mermaid-diagram/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/Gitesh08/workflow-diagram-generator/issues).

 ## 📜 License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is MIT licensed.

 ## 👨‍💻 Author